Classes and Workshops

 The workshop is hosted by Madeline Island School of Art

 We’ll dive into the spirit of this region – its warm adobe structures, vibrant plazas, weathered mission ruins, and quirky ghost towns.
 We will learn how to sketch traditional Santa Fe architecture, the breathtaking mountain landscapes and then wander through villages, drawing nostalgic roadside Americana in its colorful charm.
+You’ll develop an ability to simplify complex shapes and scenes without losing their essence, master architectural perspective to give your drawings depth and realism, and learn to identify and mix the true colors that capture the unique light and mood of this stunning region.

 Portland Summer Workshops